caido/documentation/src/beginner_guide/first_steps_with_caido/traffic.md

 1. Select the `HTTP History` tab from the left-hand menu within the Caido window.
 2. All the proxied requests will appear in this pane.
 Select them arbitrarily.
-3. Search/filter for requests or responses within Caido's history by entering an HTTPQL query in this input bar.
+3. Search/filter for requests or responses within Caido's history by entering an [HTTPQL query](../../concepts/httpql.md) in this input bar.
 4. Clicking the `Advanced` button will present checkbox options to further filter what is displayed in the history (_filter by response status code(s) and custom presets_).
 5. Clicking the `Column preferences` cog wheel icon will present checkbox options that you can select/deselect to customize the information provided about each request.

 ## WS History

+_For advanced documentation on this topic - click [here](../../features/proxy/ws_history.md)._

 ---